Bragg spectrum, K-theory and Gap Labelling of aperiodic solids: Topological eigenvalues, cohomology and the Ruelle Sullivan map

-We may combine this homomorphism with the Ruelle Sullivan map from \cite{kellendonk2006ruelle}: $RS$ is a composition of the morphism mapping the integer valued Cech cohomology $ \check H^n(\Omega_\pe,\Z)$ into the tangential cohomology $H^n_{tg}(\Omega_\pe,\R)$ of Moore and Schochet \cite{moore2006global} (the action on $\Omega_\pe$ is locally free), and then integrating against the measure $\mu$.
-As a result we get \begin{prop} The following diagram is commutative
+We may combine this homomorphism with the Ruelle Sullivan map from \cite{kellendonk2006ruelle}: $\tau_{\alpha,\mu}$ is a composition of the morphism mapping the integer valued Cech cohomology $ \check H^n(\Omega_\pe,\Z)$ into the tangential cohomology $H^n_{tg}(\Omega_\pe,\R)$ of Moore and Schochet \cite{moore2006global} (the action on $\Omega_\pe$ is locally free), and then integrating against the measure $\mu$.
+As a result we get the following cohomological version of Theorem~\ref{thm-main-diagram}. \begin{prop} The following diagram is commutative

-where the left vertical arrow is induced by the inclusion $\Et\subset \hat\R^d$. \end{prop} \begin{proof} This is essentially proven as in \cite{kellendonk2006ruelle}, {Thm.~13}.
-Alternatively one may verify the commuting of the diagram for $n=1$ by a direct calculation \cite{barge2012maximal} and then use the multiplicativity of the Ruelle-Sullivan map on the elements coming from $\check H^n(\widehat{\Et},\Z)$ which is justified \cite{kellendonk2006ruelle} as the maximal equicontinuous factor system is uniquely ergodic. \end{proof} An eigenvalue $k$ has the dimension of $\mathrm{length}^{-1}$.
-If $n=d$ above then $ \Lambda^d \hat \R^d \cong \R$ but when making this identification we should keep in mind that the real numbers on the r.h.s.\ carry the dimension of $\mathrm{length}^{-d}$.
-We will see below that the functional $H^d (\Omega_\pe,\Z) \stackrel{RS}\to \Lambda^d \hat \R^d\cong \R$ is related to the gap-labelling.